eflanili7881/AdobeRepackerAndInstallerScript/README.md

           - Fix: Move **Common** and **program files** folder to root of install media folder while intialization phase.
 After initialization phase is done, move **Common** and **program files** back to their original locations.
             - If you move installer even into root of the filesystem, error 1603 and 1309 still occurs.
               - But when I inspected location, file is copied, but it still gives this error.
+                - If possible, enable **Local Computer Policy\Computer Configuration\Administrative Templated\System\Filesystem\Enable Win32 long paths**.
+                - So, I guess this error can be ignored if above setting is enabled?
         - AdobeCaptivate4*
           - Caused error: Installation fails with error 1603.
           - Note: